nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list contacts.
-2. AddressBook shows a list of contacts.
+2. NetworkBook shows a list of contacts.
 3. User requests to export a specific contact in the list.
-4. AddressBook exports a text file storing user details in a readable format.
+4. NetworkBook exports a text file storing user details in a readable format.

     Use case ends.